osrf/vrx-docker/mwes/2022/vrx_2022_starter/README.md

   cd vrx-docker/mwes/2022/vrx_2022_starter
   git clone https://github.com/osrf/vrx my_source
   ```
+  **Note**: We are using the `my_source` directory to represent a temporary copy of some code you want to develop.
+  However, if you already have a copy of the `vrx` repository in the same workspace, you will need to
+  move or delete the new copy you just created after building your Docker image to avoid creating naming
+  conflicts.
 * Make sure there is a `COPY` command in your `Dockerfile` that will put this
   directory where it needs to go inside your image.
 For example:
   ```